-Though it is referred to as a "do-it-yourself" move, it is difficult to complete alone.
-You should always enlist the aid of a few brawny friends to help you with the heavy lifting.
+From a safety standpoint, having help is a no-brainer.
 Moving heavy items can cause injury if not done correctly, and you should never attempt to carry more than you can handle.
-Many bulky belongings such as furniture and appliances cannot be safely carried by one person, especially up or down stairs.
+Many bulky belongings like furniture and appliances cannot be safely carried by one person, especially up or down stairs.

 Buying brand new boxes and packing supplies can rack up your moving bill considerably.
 While fragile and valuable items should always be wrapped and boxed in high-quality materials, other items can be packed in used boxes.
-Visit your local grocer, liquor store or bookstore for old boxes, or visit Freecycle or the U-Haul Box Exchange for donations.
+Visit your local grocer, liquor store, or bookstore for old boxes, or visit the U-Haul Box Exchange for donations.
 You can also ask friends or family that have moved recently for their old cartons.

 When packing your goods in used boxes, make sure they are sturdy and always reinforce the bottoms with packing tape.

 Do you have a piano?
 Pool table?
 Grandfather clock?
 An assortment of valuable artwork and antiques?
 These belongings should be transported by professional movers to ensure they are not damaged.
-Items like pianos, grandfather clocks and pool tables are complicated to disassemble, and the slightest error can prevent them from working properly again.
+Items like pianos, grandfather clocks, and pool tables are complicated to disassemble, and the slightest error can prevent them from working properly again.

 While you may think you can just pack your rental truck to capacity and hit the road, there is a proper strategy for loading to ensure your goods remain stationary and do not sustain damage.
 Always pack your heaviest appliances first, towards the front of the truck (the area closest to the cab).

 You can then load some of your other large items, like your mattresses, headboards, sofas, and tabletops along the sides of the truck.
-You should put them in upright, and secure them to the panels on the sides of the truck.
+You should put them upright, and secure them to the panels on the sides of the truck.
 Follow with other heavy items, like dressers, tables, chairs, and bookcases in the center of the truck.

-Plan your route
+9. Plan your route

 If you live in an apartment or in a busy city, you may require a parking permit for your rental truck.
 Speak with your homeowner's association, landlord, or property management to determine if a permit is required.
-You may not need one if you are parking on private property, unless you wish to reserve space.
+You may not need one if you are parking on private property – unless you wish to reserve space.